ha-manel/Microverse-Testing-Practice/README.md

 # Microverse-Testing-Practice

-> This is a Microverse (@microverseinc) exercice to practice using Jest for testing JavaScript functionalities.
+> This is a Microverse (@microverseinc) exercise to practice using Jest for testing JavaScript functionalities.

 ## Requirements